BlockX-AI/Web3Cash/README.md

 pnpm infra:logs     # Follow docker-compose logs
 ```

-## Security notes (Phase 1)
+## Security notes

 - All wallet addresses stored lowercase.
 UNIQUE constraints assume normalized input.
 - SIWE messages MUST match `SIWE_DOMAIN`.
 Mismatch = phishing-relay attempt → reject.
-- Nonces single-use (atomic `updateMany`); 5-minute TTL.
+- Nonces are single-use (atomic `updateMany`) with 5-minute TTL.
 - JWT secret must be ≥32 chars (enforced at boot).
-- `JWT_SECRET` rotation = forces all sessions to re-sign in.
-No revocation list in Phase 1.
+- `JWT_SECRET` rotation forces all sessions to re-sign in.
-- Tokens for OAuth (Phase 2) will be AES-256 encrypted at rest before storage.
+- OAuth tokens are AES-256 encrypted at rest before storage.
+- All verification events are logged to an append-only audit table for forensic analysis.